Seawall Maintenance Tips| Leave a Comment

-So when you notice plants growing on your seawall, ensure that you remove them regularly to imped on plant growth.
+So when you notice plants growing on your seawall, ensure that you remove them regularly to impede plant growth.
 This will help keep your seawall intact.

 Unclog Weep Holes

 Weep holes function like pressure relief valves to help divert dangerous water pressure.
-And in order for them to function properly, water has to move freely through these weep holes to regulate the water pressure your seawall bears each day.
+In order for them to function properly, water has to move freely through these weep holes to regulate the water pressure your seawall bears each day.
 Proper marine construction of weep holes can prolong the lifespan of your seawall.